 When you examine your sales conversations, you’ll find that your prospects give you a relatively small number of objections.
 Have a clear way to answer each of them.

-By the way, if you haven’t written out your sales conversations before, the first few times you follow a script, you will sound stiff , because you are still learning it.
+By the way, if you haven’t written out your sales conversations before, the first few times you follow a script you will sound stiff.
+You are still learning it.
 But if you remain consistent, you will quickly find that the stiffness fades away, leaving a deep confidence when you work with your prospects and customers.
 And that’s when good things happen.